-1. Independent Technical Analysis.
-Minnesota Housing reserves the right to require an independent technical analysis of any or all building components to determine life expectancy and anticipated ongoing lifecycle costs, as well as a maximum 10-year payback on energy-efficient investment premiums.

-2. Plumbing Systems

-(a) All kitchen sinks must be double compartment (33"x 22" min.), 7" deep minimum except for one-bedroom Dwelling Units and Efficiency Units, which may have a single compartment sink.
-Exception, at accessible Dwelling Units and other locations where the kitchen sink is required to have an open area below, a 5" deep sink may be used.

-(b) Refer to laundry requirements above for clothes washer leak control/ detection and dryer venting.

-(c) Water softening is required where the hardness exceeds 14 grains, except where special circumstances exist.

-(d) Plumbing chases and plumbing walls must not be located within building exterior walls.
+- Independent Technical Analysis.
+Minnesota Housing reserves the right to require an independent technical analysis of any or all building components to determine life expectancy and anticipated ongoing lifecycle costs, as well as a maximum 10-year payback on energyefficient investment premiums. - 2.
+Plumbing Systems - a) All kitchen sinks may be single bowl or double bowl and must be appropriately sized for the anticipated resident household with the following minimum dimensions: - i.
+Depth 7" minimum.
+Note: At accessible units and other locations where the kitchen sink is required to have an open area below, a depth of 5" minimum may be used. - ii.
+Width 30" (overall sink unit) minimum at 2 bedroom or larger dwelling units. - iii.
+Width 22" (overall sink unit) minimum at Efficiency and 1 bedroom dwelling units where a single bowl sink is provided. - b) Refer to laundry requirements above for clothes washer leak control/detection and dryer venting. - c) Water softening is required where the hardness exceeds 14 grains, except where special circumstances exist. - d) Plumbing chases and plumbing walls must not be located within building exterior walls.

-3. Private Well and Septic.
-Sites not served by municipal water and/or sewer may be approved to have private wells and/or sewers if they are code compliant and drinking water is tested and meets safe drinking water. standards prescribed by the Minnesota Department of Health.

-4. Heating, Ventilating and Air Conditioning (HVAC) System.
+- 3. Private Well and Septic.
+Sites not served by municipal water and/or sewer may be approved to have private wells and/or sewers if they are code compliant and drinking water is tested and meets safe drinking water. standards prescribed by the Minnesota Department of Health. - 4.
+Heating, Ventilating and Air Conditioning (HVAC) System.
 Air conditioning (AC) or the ability for tenant supplied through-wall AC units must be provided at all units.
 AC sleeves must be provided with a tight-fitting, insulated cover.
 Owner supplied though-wall AC units must be ENERGY STAR.